superhj1987/superhj1987.github.io/README.markdown

-The blog is powered by <https://github.com/imathis/octopress>
+The site is powered by <https://github.com/imathis/octopress>.